MichaelusNL/Collection_work_done_externally_from_personal_GIT/README.md

 3. Some PhD work in machine learning where I had to predict fish growth. -- Mainly done with Python SKlearn

 4. A JAVA application for a writers app (JAVA FXML) and a pipeline for genomic processing in Snakemake with JAVA/Python/BASH.

+Disclaimer:

+This code may not be re-used in any way or form.